ddsmt/ddSMT/docs/quickstart.rst

 When increasing the verbosity level with :code:`-v`, it will print some information about the golden run and progress:

-.. command-output:: ../bin/ddsmt -v example/input.smt2 example/output.smt2 example/solver --option
+.. command-output:: ddsmt -v example/input.smt2 example/output.smt2 example/solver --option
    :ellipsis: 17

 Now, let's assume we want to ignore output on `stdout` and `stderr`, we enable